toranvathani/LoginSystem/README.md

 Only Toran is allowed to login.

-(No other is allowed to login.
+(No other user is allowed to login.
 If anyone logins, it shows as incorrect credentials.)

 Username : Toran